Ignite

 We hope today’s post finds you well and enjoying the changing season.
 Life has been pretty hectic lately and navigating hurdles seems to be par for the course these days, so we thought we would bring in a focus on wellness today.
-While new challenges bring multiple opportunities to learn and grow, being lifelong learners should also apply to learning about our own selves as well and exploring what we need to feel whole and balanced.
-Self-care Sunday is great, and it has it’s place as a nice weekly reminder to do something healthy for ourselves, but weekly is not enough; we need to work out ways to include ongoing self-care that helps us feel our best.
+While new challenges bring multiple opportunities to learn and grow, being lifelong learners should apply to learning about ourselves as well, and exploring what we need to feel whole and balanced.
+Self-care Sunday is great, and it has its place as a nice weekly reminder to do something healthy for ourselves, but weekly is not enough; we need to work out ways to include ongoing self-care that helps us feel our best.

-When we find ourselves merely tolerating our days, we have likely gone a bit too far without a serious personal check-in and we might even have convinced ourselves that daily self-care isn’t all that important.
-A change in angle to prioritize learning about ourselves, not just what we need to understand to participate in the next meeting or engage in the next responsibility, might help us start getting more out of our days.
-Self-care comes in many forms, but we are going to hone in on the foundation—learning you so you can do you, confidently and with balance.
+When we find ourselves merely tolerating our days, we have likely gone a bit too far without a serious personal check-in, and we may even have convinced ourselves that daily self-care isn’t all that important.
+A change in angle to prioritize learning about ourselves, not just what we need to understand to participate in the next meeting or engage in the next responsibility, may help us start getting more out of our days.
+Self-care comes in many forms, but we are going to hone in on the foundation—learning you, so you can do you, confidently and with balance.

 We believe that the best place to start is with exploring yourself and then making your own self-care plan.
 Use these prompts to begin examining you: